SanderRonde/WatchMeType/README.md

 * t9: Enable T9 mode instead of seperating the letters into individual letters
 * Dutch: Chooses the dutch language pack
 * English: Chooses the english language pack
+* Dot: Show a red dot that represents the cursor